This Complaints Procedure deals with complaints arising from:

-- The complaint should be sent to the Head of Operations.
+- The complaint should be sent to the Head of Certification.

-- If the complaint involves the Head of Operations, an alternative senior manager will be appointed to manage the process.
+- If the complaint involves the Head of Certification, an alternative senior manager will be appointed to manage the process.

 - The complaint will be logged, and its receipt will be acknowledged to the complainant within 5 working days.

-- The Head of Operations will carry out an initial assessment of the complaint within 5 working days.
+- The Head of Certification will carry out an initial assessment of the complaint within 5 working days.

 - In most cases, complaints will be referred to the appropriate staff for investigation and report.

 - Multiverse will nominate a suitable member of the management team to carry out an investigation of the complaint.
 They may interview the complainant; the respondent; witnesses to the matter or events; and anyone they believe may have a role in establishing or disproving the complaint, as necessary.